gracco/sysadmin-interview-questions/README.md

   - Continous delivery it's one subject inside the DevOps methodology, this subject explain and show us how to delivery sofware or services fast, without human intervention.

 * What are the important aspects of a system of continuous integration and deployment?
-  - testing, automatize the process, and do stuff without human intervention
+  - testing, automatize the process, decrease human error, automate quality of code, check of vulnerabilities, lint to have a more reliable and trustful process/delivery

 ####[[⬆]](#toc) <a name='fun'>Fun Questions:</a>